marked-gil/goodwill-events/README.md

 **SEAT RESERVATION**
 > **User Story [#29](https://github.com/marked-gil/goodwill-events/issues/29):** As a user, I can reserve the selected seat/s so that they are saved in the database.

-In the 'Seat Reservation' page, when the user clicks the 'Reserve' button the selected seats will be saved in the database, the page will reload, turn the selected SVG boxes to blue and flashes a feedback message that 'new seats are reserved'.
+In the 'Seat Reservation' page, when the user clicks the 'Reserve' button the selected seats will be saved in the database, the page will reload, turn the selected SVG boxes to blue and flashes a feedback message that states `New seats are reserved`.

 **CANCELLING AND UPDATING RESERVED SEATS**
 > **User Story [#30](https://github.com/marked-gil/goodwill-events/issues/30):** As a user, I can cancel and/or update my reserved seats so that other users can reserve the seats or I can conveniently change my preference.

 When a logged-in user already has reserved seat/s for an event, the seat map is disabled by default.
-For the user to edit their reservation, they need to click the 'Edit Reservation' button, which will enable the seat map's interactivity and allow updating and cancelling of reservation.
+For the user to edit their reservation, they need to click the 'Edit Reservation' button, which will enable the seat map's interactivity and allow updating and cancelling of reservations.

 ![Edit Reservation](docs/features_screenshots/edit-reservation.png)

-If the user wants to change their reserved seats, they have to cancel a seat first if 2 seats have already been reserved before they can select another seat.
-Only a maximum of 2 seats are allowed per user per event.
+If the user wants to change their reserved seats, they have to cancel a seat first if two (2) seats have already been reserved before they can select another seat.
+Only a maximum of two (2) seats are allowed per user per event.
 And to update the database of the changes, the user needs to click the 'Update Reservation' button.
-This button is disabled if there are no changes made in the reservation.
+This button is disabled if there are no changes made to the reservation.

 ![Update Reservation](docs/features_screenshots/update-reservation.png)